What You Must/Should Know About Audi MMI

 4. If you have to replace the HU (head unit-4E0035729-4L0), you do need to get CP (Component Protection) removed by a dealer or your sound won’t work or you can swap the old eeprom to the new one but you need electronic soldering skill.

-Remove and clean the circuit board, it may work after or to replace.
+Remove and clean the circuit board, it may work after or .

 This is my understanding of the MMI system, it’s only for references and not guaranteed 100% accurate, use it to troubleshoot at your own risk.
 If you see something that I missed, please comment below so I can add to help other Audi Enthusiasts.